AdanJSuarez/maxmind/README.md

 MaxMind log parser that reports IP geo-location analysis.

-## Homework requirements

-The requirements for this exercise are posted in a [MaxMind public repo](https://github.com/maxmind/dev-hire-homework)

 ## Considerations

 The project require **Go 1.18 or higher**.
 The project comes with `vendor` including all the dependencies to compile it.